Where are your files made? Which country?

 Yes!
 These are perfect for musicians.
-We have heard wonderful things from some talented guitarists, pianist & harpists.
+We have heard wonderful things from some talented guitarists, pianist and harpists.
 Glass files are the perfect nail care tool for keeping your nails trim and smooth.

 I am a nail technician, are these suitable for professional salons?

 Absolutely!
-BFB Czech glass nail files are ideal for salon professionals.
-They can be washed and sterilized in-between uses.
+Bona Fide Beauty Czech glass nail files are ideal for salon professionals.
+They can be washed and sterilized in-between clients.

 Is it normal if my file squeaks as I file?